The Stunning Transformation Of Melissa Rauch

 When Melissa Rauch and Winston Beigel graduated from college, they began working together on a story about a college kid trying to make it in the real world.
 Obviously, the two had been inspired by their own experiences as college kids; however, something about their story just wasn't working.

 Fortunately, while watching television on their couch one random day, they finally discovered what their story was missing.
-"We saw Jenna Bush speaking at the Republican Convention on TV, and she was about the same age as us," Rauch explained on "At Home with Linda & Drew Scott."
+"We saw Jenna Bush speaking at the Republican Convention on TV, and she was about the same age as us," Rauch explained on "At Home With Linda & Drew Scott."
 The actress continued, saying, "And we got the idea to sort of combine her story, a fictional story about her, with [our story]."
 This resulted in a one-woman show called "The Miss Education of Jenna Bush," starring Rauch.

-Melissa Rauch had trouble breaking into Hollywood
+She had trouble breaking into Hollywood

-Throughout all the rejections, she continued to write with her husband, Winston Beigel, as it helped her stay busy and keep her mind off rejection. "[Writing is] such a great way to feel like you're not at the mercy of such a hard, hard industry," Rauch told Backstage.
+Throughout all the rejections, she continued to write with her husband, Winston Beigel, which helped her stay busy and keep her mind off rejection. "[Writing is] such a great way to feel like you're not at the mercy of such a hard, hard industry," Rauch told Backstage.
 "So many times as an actor you feel beaten up and rejected and there's such a lack of control."

 Melissa Rauch got her first taste of fame with Best Week Ever